Muthulakshmi Reddy: Activism

 She went to England for higher studies and she gave up her rewarding practice in medicine in response to a request from the Women's Indian Association (WIA) to enter the Madras Legislative Council.
 She was elected unanimously as its deputy president.
 She led the agitation for the municipal and legislative franchise for women.
 She was concerned about the orphans, especially girls.
-She arranged for them free boarding and lodging and started the Avvai Home in Chennai.
+She arranged for them free board and lodging and started the Avvai Home in Chennai.

 Muthu Lakshmi was the author of numerous social reforms.
 Her book My Experience as a Legislator records her service.
 She passed a resolution to establish a special hospital for women and children.
 The government accepted her suggestion and opened a children's section in the maternity hospital.
 She recommended systematic medical inspection of students in all schools and colleges, run by municipalities as well as other local bodies.
 Kasturba Hospital at Triplicane is a monument to her efforts.

 She was the president of the All-India Women's Conference.
 She passed the bill for the suppression of brothels and the immoral trafficking of women and children.
 A home called Avvai Home for girls and women was opened through her efforts to provide shelter to those rescued from brothels.

 "The hostels were all caste-based and would not admit them.
 Neither would schools.
 It was then that she decided to house them and educate them herself.
-Thus was born 'Avvai Illam'(Avvai's Home) for the poor and destitute girls."
+Thus was born 'Avvai Illam' (Avvai's Home) for the poor and destitute girls."

 Due to her efforts, a hostel for Muslim girls was opened and scholarships were given to Harijan girls.
 She recommended to the government that the minimum age for marriage be raised to at least 21 for boys and 16 for girls.

 Muthu Lakshmi also started the Cancer Relief Fund.
 This has now developed into an all-India institution combining therapy and research on cancer and attracting patients from all over India.
 She became the first chairperson of the State Social Welfare Board.
 Her work on the Hartog Education Committee, which incorporated a study of educational progress in India, is a great achievement.
 As a member of this committee, she traveled extensively and studied the progress of women's education throughout the country.
 She was the only female member of the committee and brought about many improvements.
 She was also the editor of Roshini, an important journal of AIWC.

-She continued to fight for her cause till the end of her days and never let anything stand in her way.
+She continued to fight for her cause until the end of her days.
 Even at the age of 80, she was energetic and vibrant.
 Her human preoccupations took her away from politics and she stuck to her mission and Gandhian ways.
 She was awarded the Padma Bhushan by the President of India in 1956.
 Her two outstanding monumental gifts for India remain the Avvai Home (for children) and the Cancer Institute.